Journey to an ESOP & Beyond

 Makenzie Wirth: Hi, everyone.
 Welcome back to another episode of Journey to an ESOP & Beyond, where we discuss all things ESOP to provide an accessible and understandable resource.
 I'm your co-host today, Makenzie Wirth.

 Jason Miller: I'm Jason Miller.
-Today, we’ll be diving into a topic regarding how to create Enterprise Value from any seat—any role within the company.
+Today, we will dive into how to create Enterprise Value from any seat and any role within a company.

 Sales & Accounting Perspectives

 Jason Miller: This is one of my favorite topics.
-McKenzie, I’m going to put you on the spot a little bit—as an accountant and experienced CPA—if I told you we were going to talk about sales and that you were going to be selling, what’s your gut reaction?
+Makenzie, I’m going to put you on the spot a little bit.
+As an accountant and experienced CPA, if I told you we were going to talk about sales and that you were going to be selling, what would your gut reaction be?

-Jason Miller: Let’s talk about those sales personalities a bit.
-I would venture to say it’s at least an 80/20 rule—not a 90/10—but most people have the same reaction if leadership came to them and said, “You now have a sales role.”
+Jason Miller: Let’s talk about those sales personalities.
+I would venture to say it is at least an 80/20 rule, not a 90/10.
+But most people have the same reaction if leadership came to them and said, “You now have a sales role.”

 Revenue & Value Creation

 Jason Miller: Sales does lead to or contribute to value.
-All of our listeners know that as business owners, you have to have revenue—and all the things related to it.
+All of our listeners know that, as business owners, you need revenue and all things related to it.
 Revenue is the lifeblood of any business.
 Revenue comes from sales, regardless of the method your business uses.
 But not everyone is designed to be a salesperson.
 With that idea of being a producer, the first thing I’d like to say is this: every job is a performance job.

 Performance vs. Production

-Makenzie Wirth: I’d say salespeople are typically extroverted—they’re outgoing and don’t mind walking into a room of people they don’t know and striking up a conversation.
+Makenzie Wirth: I’d say salespeople are typically extroverted.
+They are outgoing and don’t mind walking into a room of people they don’t know and striking up a conversation.
 As the primary speakers, those are the qualities that come to mind.
-Not to mention, the ability to sell, persuade, and negotiate—these elements are key for people with an outsized responsibility for producing new revenue.
+Not to mention, the ability to sell, persuade, and negotiate.
+These elements are key for people with an outsized responsibility for producing new revenue.

 Organizational Structure & Sales Support

-Jason Miller: Traditionally, everyone in an organization is designed around supporting sales, because we want them to sell our product or service, which creates the revenue that pays everyone down the chain.
-I think that’s the mindset many people have.
-If we pull down underneath that, is there really a two-tier system—salespeople first and everyone else underneath?
+Jason Miller: Traditionally, organizations are designed to support sales, since selling products or services generates the revenue that supports everyone across the company.
+I think that is the mindset many people hold.
+But if you look a little deeper, is it really a two-tier system—where sales comes first and everyone else falls underneath?
 Or is it something different?

 Departmental Systems & Contribution

-Makenzie Wirth: I think that’s generally fair.
+Makenzie Wirth: I think that is generally fair.
 Everyone else supports the producer.
-Taking the results of that revenue—whether in accounting or inventory—they need to manage what’s being sold and what sales are coming in.
-Everything trickles down from the producers in that sales aspect.
+Using the revenue results, whether in accounting or inventory, they need to manage what is being sold and what sales are coming in.
+Everything trickles down from the producers in terms of sales.
 Each department has its own function that must operate optimally.
-And again, looking at a revenue-centric model—not because every organization is set up that way, but because revenue is the lifeblood—each department must function efficiently.
+And again, looking at a revenue-centric model, not because every organization is set up that way, but because revenue is the lifeblood, each department must function efficiently.

 Creating Enterprise Value Beyond Sales

-Makenzie Wirth: This ties into our point that you’re not just a salesperson.
-You’re not the only one producing Enterprise Value.
-You may be producing an actual sale, but others within the company contribute to the entire Enterprise Value.
-For example, if your inventory department or manager makes errors, doesn’t have enough inventory on hand, or has obsolete stock, you may create issues that affect whatever gets delivered to the end customer, which impacts Enterprise Value.
-That’s why these departmental systems matter.
+Makenzie Wirth: This ties into our point that you are not just a salesperson and you are not the only one producing Enterprise Value.
+While you may be producing an actual sale, others within the company also contribute to the overall Enterprise Value.
+For example, if your inventory department or manager makes errors, does not have enough inventory on hand, or has obsolete stock, you may create issues that affect whatever gets delivered to the end customer.
+That, in turn, impacts Enterprise Value.
+That is why these departmental systems matter.

 Service Quality & Reputation

-Makenzie Wirth: Beyond the tangible product being sold and the systems to ensure execution, consider service quality.
-If you’re in a business where your product is your service, sales are important—but beyond that, what is the quality of service?
+Makenzie Wirth: Beyond the tangible product sold and the systems to ensure execution, consider service quality.
+If you are in a business where your product is your service, sales are important.
+But beyond that, what is the quality of service?
 How does that impact your reputation?
 All of that drives and contributes to Enterprise Value.

 Performance & Efficiency

-Jason Miller: I changed my mind before I said anything—let me back up a little.
+Jason Miller: I changed my mind before I said anything.
+Let me back up a little.
 I was headed in a different direction about a new person starting on day one, and systems/documentation.
-Here, we’re focusing on creating value and where it comes from.
+Here, we are focusing on creating value and where it comes from.
 Every role is a performance function.
 Every job is a performance job.

 Systems & Documentation

-Makenzie Wirth: So why is that important?
-We’ve redefined what it means to produce and how that creates value, especially for growth and scaling.
+Makenzie Wirth: So, why is that important?
+We have redefined what it means to produce and how that creates value, especially for growth and scaling.

 Onboarding & Knowledge Transfer